const-void/rose-pine-man/README.md

 * OSX `Terminal.app` does not support true-color...at all.
 Avoid for now.

 # Tips and tricks
-Some handy helper functions are included, prefixed with `term16m` to indicate they require truecolor suport.
+Some handy helper functions are included, prefixed with `term16m` to indicate they require truecolor (16 million colors) suport.

-To use, run functions as commands from an interactive terminal, and explore color theming!
+To use, invoke functions as commands inside an interactive terminal, and explore color theming!

 Color theming takes some trial and error.